emmanueluche/dune_imperium_uprising_4/Manual.md

 ### CARD ANATOMY
 The effects of each card in your deck are divided into two parts: an Agent box and a Reveal box.
 On any given turn, you may use the effects contained in only one of those boxes: the Agent box during an Agent turn, or the Reveal box during a Reveal turn.

-- A Name
+- A. Name
   > Top left on the screen
-- B Faction
+- B. Faction
   > Not all cards are part of a Faction.
-- C Agent Icons
+- C. Agent Icons
   > Mid left on the screen
-- D Agent Box
+- D. Agent Box
-- E Reveal Box
+- E. Reveal Box
-- F Persuasion Cost
+- F. Persuasion Cost
   > Top right on the screen
-- G Acquire effect
+- G. Acquire effect
   > Not all cards have an Acquire effect.
 (Learn about Acquire on this rulebook's back cover.)

-## PLAYER TURN – AGENT TURN
+## PLAYER TURN – AGENT TURN (Page 9)

 In an Agent turn, you play one card from your hand face up in front of you, using it to send an Agent from your Leader to an unoccupied space on the game board.
 This board space must have an icon in its upper left corner matching one of the Agent icons on the card.
 (Though Spies, explained on page 11, provide an alternative to this.)